-Currently, the Chamber promotes ChooseATL-an initiative seeking to attract and retain next-generation talent to the region.
+Currently, the Chamber promotes ChooseATL-a program meant to attract young talent to the city by promoting Atlanta's lifestyle and culture.

 The Metro Atlanta Chamber has a long and unique history that plays a central role in the story of Atlanta and the state of Georgia.
 Through the lens of the Chamber one can explore economic, social, and cultural transformations over time and how the Chamber helped to bring about change in the region.
 Through improving transportation systems, promoting the city through advertising, influencing social and cultural dynamics, and shaping the city's infrastructure, the Chamber has propelled and supported Atlanta's continuing reputation as an economic, social, and cultural competitor.